Restorative Dentistry Arlington Heights, IL

 Restorative Dentistry in Arlington Heights, IL

 If decay reaches deep inside your tooth where the nerves live, it can cause a serious infection.
-Without treatment, the infection could spread and you might lose the tooth.
+Without treatment, the infection could spread, and you might lose the tooth.
 That’s why we offer root canal treatment.
 The procedure removes the infected tissue while saving your natural tooth.

 We know you want your repaired teeth to look as natural as possible.
 That’s why we use tooth-colored materials for nearly all our treatments, from fillings to porcelain crowns and veneers.
-Porcelain especially does a great job matching your natural tooth color and shape.
+Porcelain does a great job matching your natural tooth color and shape.
 Our goal is to give you a healthy smile that looks completely natural.
 Only you and our dental team will know which teeth have been treated.
 With proper care, these restorations can keep your smile strong and beautiful for many years.

 Dr. Engelberg may recommend one of these restorative dental procedures to replace or repair your teeth: